WebPraktikos/universal-resume/README.md

 **3.** Inside `tailwind.css`, uncomment code below `/* For A4 size */`, then comment code below `/* For Letter size */`

-**Important:** Page will break in the form of additional columns if there is too much content for one page.
+**Important:** Too much content for one page will break it in form of additional columns.

 Printing
 ---------